-- 434. While the general structures of an audit system exist and interviews points towards a reasonable implementation according to standards, larger gaps remain. - 435.
+- 218. While the general structures of an audit system exist and interviews point towards a reasonable implementation according to standards, larger gaps remain.
+These gaps were assessed as high risk. - 219.
 First, a de-facto verification of the quality of audit rules and processes was not possible.
 The assessment team did not have access to the rules, standards, guidance and manuals or any other documents regulating audit within Samruk-Kazyna beyond publically available documents that shed only limited light on the matter.
-In addition, the assessment team did not have access to any quantitative information on audits, or insight into audit case files to verify outcomes, enforcement or timeframes. - 436.
+As a result, a red flag was raised.
+In addition, the assessment team did not have access to any quantitative information on audits, or insight into audit case files to verify outcomes, enforcement or timeframes. - 220.
 Second, reporting lines and responsibilities in the audit structure remain unclear (mostly due to the limited insight into rules and regulations.)
 It cannot be established to what extent external oversight over audit within Samruk-Kazyna is exercised by the Accounts Committee (the SAI in Kazakhstan).
-While external audit firms are hired to conduct audits, it would be important to ensure the quality of audits, which is most effectively done through the oversight of an independent institution. - 437.
+While external audit firms are hired to conduct audits, it would be important to ensure the quality of audits, which is most effectively done through the oversight of an independent institution.
+As a result, a red flag was raised. - 221.
 Third, previous research indicated that Kazakhstan's SAI, the Accounts Committee, could not be considered fully independent.
-66 Ideally, the SAI should be responsible only to the parliament and no other institution or actor.
+Ideally, the SAI should be responsible only to the parliament and no other institution or actor.
 While this aspect is not directly related to the public procurement system nor the influence of Samruk-Kazyna's management, the fact that the audit system overall is not fully independent represents a major obstacle to the achievement of the basic principles of public procurement, notably efficiency and effectiveness.
-Without an independent audit function, there cannot be a guarantee that rules are adhered to and public funds are indeed spent according to the rules. - 438.
+Without an independent audit function, there cannot be a guarantee that rules are adhered to and public funds are indeed spent according to the rules. - 222.
 Fourth, there is no specific consideration of public procurement in the audit function; no training or specific guidance is available.
 Auditors are selected according to standard human resource rules and no specific qualification is necessary to conduct procurement audits.